shreyash7218/BlogHub_Backend/README.md

 I used AI tools like ChatGPT to help with:

 - 🧠 Planning the overall architecture and database schema
-- 🧩 Generating code snippets for repetitive parts
+- 🧩 Generating mind maps to visualize the project structure
 - 🐞 Debugging issues and suggesting optimizations
 - 📝 Writing documentation and comments